 - As quiz activities involving cognitive depth, the learner’s reasoning and thinking processes; for example, where the learner has to choose the odd one out in a group of words, or has to choose the correct verb collocation for a group of phrases, or choose the correct expression to complete a sentence.

-You can see examples of how we use flash cards here.
+Look at these examples of how we use flash cards.

 As you can see, flash cards can be used to practise sounds, pronunciation, vocabulary, multi-word units, as well as idioms and expressions.
 Flash cards are visual, instantaneous, incorporate audio and have a favourites feature, so that you can tag items that you need to practise more.